 During Tuesday’s City Council work session, a briefing on a $550,000 loan from Salt Lake City ‘s Housing Trust Fund to Little Diamond Housing, LLC quickly evolved into a larger conversation about where and how affordable housing is being dispersed.

-City Council members appeared to be in general support for the developer’s, Little Diamond Housing, mixed-income project proposed for the 200 North block of Cornell Street, a block north of the Power Station TRAX stop on North Temple.
-But council members Andrew Johnston, Erin Mendenhall and Derek Kitchen (council member James Rogers recused himself from the discussion) expressed concern about funding another affordable housing project on the city’s westside.
+City Council members appeared to be in general support for the developer’s, Little Diamond Housing, a mixed-income project proposed for the 200 North block of Cornell Street, a block north of the Power Station TRAX stop on North Temple.
+But council members Andrew Johnston, Erin Mendenhall and Derek Kitchen (council member James Rogers recused himself from the discussion) expressed concern about funding another affordable housing project on the city’s west side.